cseptesting/floatcsep/docs/tutorials/case_h.rst

         :language: yaml
         :lines: 22-23

-    This option provides `hook` for a python script and a function within as:
+    This option provides `hook` for a Python script and a function within as:

     .. code-block:: console

         {python_sript}:{function_name}

-    The requirements are that the script to be located within the same directory as the configuration file, whereas the function must receive a :class:`floatcsep.experiment.Experiment` as argument
+    The script must be located within the same directory as the configuration file, whereas the function must receive a :class:`floatcsep.experiment.Experiment` as argument:

     .. literalinclude:: ../../tutorials/case_h/custom_report.py
        :language: yaml
        :lines: 5-11

     In this way, the report function use all the :class:`~floatcsep.experiment.Experiment` attributes/methods to access catalogs, forecasts and test results.
-The script ``tutorials/case_h/custom_report.py`` can also be viewed directly on `GitHub <https://github.com/cseptesting/floatcsep/blob/main/tutorials/case_h/custom_report.py>`_, where it is exemplified how to access the experiment artifacts.
+The script ``tutorials/case_h/custom_report.py`` can also be viewed directly in `the GitHub repository <https://github.com/cseptesting/floatcsep/blob/main/tutorials/case_h/custom_report.py>`_, where it is exemplified how to access the experiment artifacts.

 Running the experiment
 ----------------------

-    The experiment can be run by simply navigating to the ``tutorials/case_h`` folder in the terminal and typing.
+    The experiment can be run by simply navigating to the ``tutorials/case_h`` folder in the terminal and typing:

     .. code-block:: console